0

 For: Anyone planning to rehabilitate a historic commercial building

-Amount: 20% to 35% of rehabilitation expenses up to $1 million in tax credit per property, per year
+Amount: 20% to 40% of rehabilitation expenses up to $1.0 million in tax credits for large and small pool projects and $1.5 million in tax credits per property, per year.

 OEDIT division: Business Funding and Incentives

-The tax credit rate available to the project depends on the location of the commercial structure as well as the project’s start and application date.
+The tax credit rate available to the project depends on the location of the commercial structure, the project’s start and application date, and if a deed restriction is required.

 Disaster status is placed on a county and is declared by the federal or state government.
 Once declared the status remains in effect for projects that begin within six years of the declaration date.